blanghamm/three-app-frontend/readme.txt

 The frontend application is designed using React, a Javascript UI library developed by Facebook, it is used in combination with React-Three-Fiber.
 RTF is a library that allows React to use Three js a WebGL library for the creation of 3D environments.

+The frontend application is deployed on Netlify and is accessible from the url at the top.